wb14123/blog/jekyll/_posts/2024-06-08-Create-a-Checkbox-That-Returns-Boolean-Value-for-htmx.markdown

 customElements.define("boolean-checkbox", BooleanCheckbox, { extends: "input" });
 ```

 You can see it's very simple.
 It extends the `input` element.
-It overwrite `checked` to always return `true` so that htmx will always include it in the request.
-And for `value`, it returns a boolean depends on `super.checked`.
-At last it register the customized element as a tag namedj`boolean-checkbox`, so that we can just use it like this in HTML:
+It overwrites `checked` to always return `true` so that htmx will always include it in the request.
+And for `value`, it returns a boolean depending on `super.checked`.
+At last it registers the customized element as a tag named `boolean-checkbox`, so that we can just use it like this in HTML:

 ```html
 <input type="checkbox" is="boolean-checkbox" />Boolean checkbox